department-of-veterans-affairs/component-library/README.md

-This module contains reusable React components published as an NPM [package](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library) for use in the [VA.gov frontend](https://github.com/department-of-veterans-affairs/vets-website).
+This module contains reusable React components for the VA.gov [design system](https://design.va.gov) published as an [NPM package](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library) for use in the [vets-website](https://github.com/department-of-veterans-affairs/vets-website) frontend codebase.

 ## Quick start